Welcome! Type "help" for available commands.

 }

 Note: The authClient for Google requires proper setup with credentials and scopes (e.g., https://www.googleapis.com/auth/webmasters).
-A complete submission script should handle this, along with more comprehensive environment checks.
+A complete submission script should handle this, along with additional environment checks.

 2. Set Up Submission Script Logic